 This makes it a very good subject for the formal upright style.

-The tree shown here to the left was one I created from a very tall tree in a nursery container.
+The tree shown here to the right was one I created from a very tall tree in a nursery container.

 Tamarindus indica is indigenous to Africa, and is widespread throughout the tropics.
 It is one of the most widely distributed tropical fruit trees in the world.